 “Many children don’t want to see their parents fighting.
 When such a situation happens, children would usually choose to go onto the street where they also commit various forms of crime besides begging,” she explained.

 Tembenu said even when domestic violence does not result in direct physical injury to the child, it can interfere with both the mother's and the father's parenting to such a degree that the children may be neglected or abused.
+A perpetrator is clearly not providing good parenting when he physically attacks the child's mother or father.
+Renowned psychologists say school-age children who witness violence exhibit a range of problem behaviors including depression, anxiety, and violence towards peers.

 “They are more likely to attempt suicide, abuse drugs and alcohol, run away from home, engage in teenage prostitution and other delinquent behavior, and commit sexual assault crimes,” says Dr. Mario Bacchiocchi of the Centre for Health Education and Health Appropriate Technologies (CESTAS Malawi).